 Do French Bulldogs Shed?
 Here’s Why and Tips On Prevention

 If you have a Frenchie Bulldog, you’re probably familiar with their trademarked ability to shed.
 But what’s the deal?
 Why do they do it?
 And how can you prevent it from happening?
 In Do French Bulldogs Shed?
 Here’s Why and Tips on Prevention, we’ll explore the reasons behind French Bulldogs’ legendary shedding habits and provide some shedding prevention tips.
-So whether you’re looking to understand why your dog sheds, or just want to keep things tidy in the house, read on!
+So whether you’re looking to understand why your dog sheds or just want to keep things tidy in the house, read on!

-Do French Bulldogs shed?
+Do French Bulldogs Shed?

 So, do French Bulldogs Shed?
 The short answer is yes.
 You’re almost guaranteed to begin seeing hair around your home, furniture, and clothing when your French Bulldog shedding begins, leading to allergic reactions for many.